RyanJamesIndangan/demo-elms-crud/README.md

 2.)
 I copied your 404 page, please don't be mad hehe.
 3.)
 I kind of deviated a bit to retain my coding style preferences, but definitely neat, easy to understand and implement.
 4.)
 The database I designed and developed is highly scalable, meaning we can diverse from whatever spaghetti I build hahaha.
+5.)
+Mostly I used TEXT so that you can try whatever, usually I use VARCHAR and limit it by 2s..
+2,4,8,16 and so on until 2048, cause if the column can be higher than that, I will just use TEXT instead

 # Future Updates When Hired 👀
 1.)
 Robust Validations - For Example: Checks for same question, accepts only 1 correct answer, checks image url if existing and a lot lot more.